 Taoiseach Names Freddie Scappaticci as 'Stakeknife' in Historic Dáil Statement

-Taoiseach Micheál Martin used Dáil privilege on Tuesday, 14 April 2026, to formally name Freddie Scappaticci as the high-level British army agent known as 'Stakeknife', in a move widely seen as a direct challenge to the British government's long-standing policy of neither confirming nor denying the identities of its agents.
+Taoiseach Micheál Martin used Dáil privilege on Tuesday, 14 April 2026, to formally name Freddie Scappaticci as the high-level British army agent known as 'Stakeknife', in a move widely seen as a direct challenge to the British government's long-standing policy of neither confirming nor denying the identities of its agents — and a landmark moment in the long, painful process of reckoning with the legacy of the Troubles.

 The statement came during a Dáil debate on the Operation Kenova report, which examined the activities of a prized British informant embedded within the Provisional IRA during the Troubles.
-The Kenova inquiry itself was legally prevented from officially naming Scappaticci due to the UK's "Neither Confirm Nor Deny" policy, making Martin's parliamentary declaration all the more significant.
+The Kenova inquiry itself was legally prevented from officially naming Scappaticci due to the UK's "Neither Confirm Nor Deny" policy, making Martin's parliamentary declaration all the more significant and politically charged.

 Background

-Freddie Scappaticci, a west Belfast native who died in 2023 at the age of 77, was alleged to have been recruited by the British army in the late 1970s and to have operated as an agent until the 1990s.
-The Operation Kenova report linked him to 14 murders and 15 abductions committed for and with the Provisional IRA.
-The report concluded that more lives were likely lost than saved through his operation.
+Freddie Scappaticci, a west Belfast native who died in 2023 at the age of 77, was alleged to have been recruited by the British army in the late 1970s and to have operated as an agent within the Provisional IRA's internal security unit — known as the "nutting squad" — until the 1990s.
+His alleged role gave him access to some of the most sensitive intelligence within the republican movement, and his handlers in British military intelligence are believed to have used that access to devastating effect.
+The Operation Kenova report, led by former Chief Constable Jon Boutcher, linked him to 14 murders and 15 abductions committed for and with the Provisional IRA.
+The report concluded that more lives were likely lost than saved through his operation — a damning verdict on the ethics and effectiveness of the British state's use of agents within paramilitary organisations.

 Key Developments